-- To ensure that the BTC Safeguarding Protecting Children and Adults at risk Policy and Implementation Procedures work in practice. - Act as the first point of contact for anyone in the association (staff, volunteer, parents or children) who has a concern about a child or adult at risk and about poor practice/possible abuse by adults working with children or adult at risks. - Be approachable and have a child-focussed approach. - Does not need to be a child protection 'expert'.
-That is the role of the statutory agencies (Police, Children and Adult Social Care).
-Ideally, they should have a background in working with children such as teachers, childminders, social workers, Police child protection team officers, health workers, etc.

-- Be the first point of contact with the BTC Safeguarding Officer. - Maintain contact details for local Children and Adult Social Care, Police and know how to obtain Local Safeguarding Children or Adult Board guidelines. - Sit on the association's management committee. - Promote and ensure adherence to all the BTC's policies and procedures, with particular reference to confidentiality and anti-discriminatory practice. - Facilitate DBS/PVG Scheme Disclosure forms within the association. - Undertake training as required.
+- To ensure that the BTC Safeguarding Protecting Children Policy and Implementation Procedures work in practice. - Act as the first point of contact for anyone in the association (staff, volunteer, parents or children) who has a concern about a child ri and about poor practice/possible abuse by adults working with children - Be approachable and have a child-focussed approach. - Does not need to be a child protection 'expert'.
+That is the role of the statutory agencies (Police, Children).
+Ideally, they should have a background in working with children such as teachers, childminders, social workers, Police child protection team officers, health workers, etc. - Be the first point of contact with the BTC Safeguarding Officer. - Maintain contact details for local Children and Adult Social Care, Police and know how to obtain Local Safeguarding Children or Adult Board quidelines. - Sit on the association's management committee. - Promote and ensure adherence to all the BTC's policies and procedures, with particular reference to confidentiality and anti-discriminatory practice. - Facilitate DBS/PVG Scheme Disclosure forms within the association. - Undertake training as required.